 Olive Oil Tasting South Africa

-On our day long tour we had the option of doing another wine tasting or we could go olive oil tasting.
-We all enjoy olive oil but had never heard of olive oil tasting at the time, however it has become quite fashionable since.
+On our day long tour we had the option of another wine tasting or we could go olive oil tasting.
+We all enjoy olive oil, none of us had heard of olive oil tasting at the time.
+Since then it has become quite fashionable.
 We ended up a Tokara.
 Located in the heart of Cape wine country, what a beautiful setting & a unique experience.

 We were chauffeured around wine country in a nice passenger van, stopped for lunch in a quaint little town & we were given an education on Nelson Mandela as we briefly stopped by the prison entrance where he had been incarcerated.
-We were returned to our hotel in Cape Town feeling relaxed with fabulous memories to look back on.
+We returned to our hotel in Cape Town feeling relaxed.
+Fabulous memories to look back on.

 Wine tasting in Cape South Africa was an unexpected, but exceptional surprise.
+A taste of what we would see on safari.
 If you enjoy wine tasting then this will be an experience to remembered.
 Drinking wine and petting cheetahs……where is that ever going to happen again?